tomu4/digital-electronics-2/project1/readme.md

 |[gpio](lib/gpio/gpio.h)|to get encoder button pin readings|
 |[lcd](lib/lcd/lcd.h)|to show game on connected LCD|
 |[uart](lib/uart/uart.h)|for debugging purposes, not used in final code|

+### Sample run of program
+When the Arduino is powered on, it shows initial info screen and waits for user confirmation.
+Game status is set to 0.
+When user clicks encoder button, game status is set to 2 and difficulty choice menu is shown.
+Using encoder, user can choose difficulty from 1 to 5.
+Confirming with another button press, game status is set to 1 and game starts.
+Then, user is presented with arrow in the left corner and he has preset time limit to move joystick in the displayed direction.
+Time limit is dependant on difficulty chosen and is displayed on screen in form of progressively appearing bars.
+If user fails to move the joystick in time or moves it in the wrong way, game is over.
+Otherwise, new arrow is shown and new countdown begins.
+After every successful move, current game score is shown on screen, and when the game is over, high score is updated and shown as well.

+## Conclusion

+I think the project turned out just as I expected.
+There are only few things I would change if I had more time:

+1. encoder reliability: For some reason I don't understand, encoder reads correct way of rotation, but only once for two clics.
+I don't know, whether it's bug or feature, however, incrementing and decrementing works, so this doesn't really bother me.
+2. bar that shows time: seeing it in action, I think it would be clearer, if bars were disappearing, instead of appearing.
+No added functionality, just more visually appealing.
+3. bar length: last thing that came to my mind is also related to time bars.
+I would love to have bars for all difficulties starting at the same value, and change rate of appearing/disappearing, instead of keeping the rate constant and beginning with i.e. 7 bars prefilled.
+Again, current way works, I just don't like it that much.

 ## Video